LindySez | Recipes

 Jump to Recipe Print Recipe

-This Tagine of Spicy Kefta (Meatballs) and Vegetables is so flavorful and the vegetables are cook perfectly inside the tagine.
+This Tagine of Spicy Kefta (Meatballs) and Vegetables is so flavorful and the vegetables are cooked perfectly inside the tagine.
 Kefta means meatballs.

 Lindy's Tangine of Spicy Kefta (Meatballs) and Vegetables